-- Around half of respondents agreed that Australia's commercial space sector was important for the economy, although 39.6% were neutral. - The Australian public views developing its space industry favourably, with satellite capability leading the way and the launch sector as the lowest priority. - Despite this, agreement with the cancellation of the National Space Mission for Earth Observation was the more frequent response. - Funding an astronaut, astronomical sciences, and greater diversity in the Australian space sector are viewed very positively.
+- Around half of respondents agreed that Australia's commercial space sector was important for the economy, although 39.6% were neutral. - The Australian public views developing its space industry favourably, with satellite capability leading the way as a priority and the development of the launch sector ranked as the lowest priority. - Despite this, agreement with the cancellation of the National Space Mission for Earth Observation was the more frequent response. - Funding an astronaut, astronomical sciences, and greater diversity in the Australian space sector are viewed very positively.

 Australia's civil space industry has grown in the last decade, spurred on by the expansion of the global space sector more generally and the lowering of costs of access to space.
 The Australian Civil Space Strategy 2019-2028 was launched by the Australian Space Agency to fulfil its original mandate to grow a domestic space industry, which was an economic goal, rather than being focused on scientific or other national priorities.
-At the same time. space services are extensively by a variety of government including the Australian agencies, Federal Police, the Bureau of Statistics, the Bureau of Meteorology, CSIRO, the Departments Climate Change, Environment, Energy and Water.
+At the same time. space services are used extensively by a variety of government agencies, including the Australian Federal Police, the Bureau of Statistics, the Bureau of Meteorology, CSIRO, the Departments of Climate Change, Environment, Energy and Water.